HC200ok/vue3-easy-data-table-documentation/docs/features/footer-customization.md

 | prevPage | function | Navigate to the previous page |
 | updatePage | function | Navigate to the specified page |

-You can access to these variables and functions by using [template refs](https://vuejs.org/guide/essentials/template-refs.html).
+You can access to these variables and functions through [template refs](https://vuejs.org/guide/essentials/template-refs.html).
-Then you can customize your own footer outside of vue3-easy-data-table as the example provided:
+Then you can customize your own footer outside of the `vue3-easy-data-table` as the examples provided:

-**Attention**: don't forget to set `show-footer` to `false` to hide the native footer of vue3-easy-data-table
-## Example
+### Examples

-### In client-side mode
+#### In client mode

 ```vue
 <template>